 The funds of the Association shall only be used for and applied to the aims, purposes and objectives of the Association.

-Notwithstanding Rule 9.2 the Board may nominate one member of the National Executive, usually the Treasurer, to undertake banking transactions through the Internet.
+Notwithstanding Rule 9.2 the Board may nominate one member of the National Executive to undertake banking transactions through the Internet.
 However, no payments from, or transfers between, the Associations various bank accounts may be made without the prior approval of the Board.